Homepage of Daniel S. Wilkerson

 Compound Init is a small package for implementing the semantics of Compound Initializer syntax as described in the C99 standard, section 6.7.8, including Designated Initializers and the gcc Range Initializer extension to the syntax.
 It is released under the BSD license and is designed for maximum ease of inclusion into an existing compiler.
 Compound Init is now a subdirectory of the Oink project which is why the link above points to Oink.

-Contributions of software must say "I put this email, including any attachments, into the public domain."; contributions by corporations or major contributions require that you sign a one page Public Domain Dedication in saying in one page what the previous quotation says in one sentence, but hey, that's the law for you; email me for the Dedication.
+Contributions of software must say "I put this email, including any attachments, into the public domain.".
+Contributions by corporations or major contributions require that you sign a one page Public Domain Dedication in saying in one page what the previous quotation says in one sentence (hey, that's the law for you); email me for the Dedication.
 This arrangement prevents copyright difficulties.
 New features in contributed software should be accompanied by tests.

 Articles